[Virtual Event] IaCConf Spotlight: Designing IaC Interfaces | July 14

 Declarative IaC is all about the destination.
 The code you write describes the desired end state.
 The order of the code blocks does not matter.
 What matters is how infrastructure resources are related to one another and how those relationships are expressed.

 Imperative IaC takes the journey to the destination into account.
 The code you write follows steps in a certain order.
 Shifting blocks of code around would generally mean these steps are performed in the wrong order, which would break the code.
-In this blog post, we will look at AWS CDK, a pioneer in the world of imperative IaC.
+In this blog post, we will look at AWS CDK, an example of imperative IaC.

 These benefits are common to all types of IaC: